-Protests began in the nation's capital, Kiev, in November, as well as in other cities including Lviv, as a result of the Government's reluctance to sign an "Association Agreement" with the European Union (EU) and to instead consider an alternative partnership with Russia.
+Protests began in the nation's capital, Kyiv, in November, as well as in other cities including Lviv, as a result of the Government's reluctance to sign an "Association Agreement" with the European Union (EU) and to instead consider an alternative partnership with Russia.

-After a Bill aimed at curbing anti-Government protests was controversially signed into law this weekend, via a show of hands rather than the usual electronic system, the opposition movement shows no signs of abating, with large crowds of pro-EU demonstrators being targeted with stun grenades and flares as they rallied in Kiev today.
+After a Bill aimed at curbing anti-Government protests was controversially signed into law this weekend, via a show of hands rather than the usual electronic system, the opposition movement shows no signs of abating, with large crowds of pro-EU demonstrators being targeted with stun grenades and flares as they rallied in Kyiv today.

 However, Bubka, an International Olympic Committee (IOC) Presidential candidate last year, claimed this will not affect the Olympic bid due to the wide public support for sporting events.